About Us

 As the founder of ‘Frontline Minds’ and with 30 years of operational experience across UK policing, I’ve seen first-hand the pressures, demands and emotional weight that come with working in high‑stakes environments.
 I understand what it means to navigate critical incidents, support teams through difficult moments, and carry the quieter, often invisible impact that builds over time.

 I joined Merseyside Police in 1996 with pride, purpose and a belief in making a difference.
 Like many who enter frontline roles, I wasn’t prepared for the emotional toll that comes with supporting people through some of the hardest moments of their lives.
 Over the years, I witnessed trauma that most people will never encounter.
-I carried the constant alertness, the fatigue, the burnout, the hyper vigilance —often silently, because that’s what the culture encouraged.
-Alongside the challenges, I also found deep camaraderie, connection and belonging with the people I served alongside.
+I carried the hyper vigilance, the fatigue, the burnout —often silently, because that’s what the culture encouraged.
+But alongside the challenges, I also found deep camaraderie, connection and belonging with the people I served alongside.

 By 2007, aged just 35, the pressures of the job collided with significant personal challenges.
-I was navigating a marriage breakdown, caring for a parent with cancer, coping with bereavement, and raising a young family while working shifts.
+I was navigating a marriage breakdown, caring for a parent with cancer and then coping with the subsequent bereavement, all whilst raising a young family and working shifts.
 The long hours, cancelled rest days and relentless pressure began to take their toll.
 I felt myself becoming emotionally detached from the work I once cared deeply about, yet shame stopped me from speaking out.
 As an experienced firearms officer, I believed I should be stronger.
 I assumed everyone else was coping better than I was.

 By 2019, the demands of promotion, long shifts and years of accumulated stress were catching up with me.
 The pressure and emotional strain slowly eroded my resilience.
 I was doing everything I could to keep going, but underneath, I was burning out.